 - Made primarily for nonprofit organizations based in the US in terms of time zone, etc.

 If you’re looking for HR software custom-built for nonprofits, PartnerHR is just it.

 PartnerHR is a cloud-based HR software that allows nonprofit organizations to manage all users’ data and company documents securely in one place.

-The software offers a platform where nonprofit executives and human resources staff can access reports.
-They can also develop people by viewing the skills the team already has and requires, and offer training modules to keep existing employees up to speed.
+The software allows nonprofit executives and human resources staff to access reports.
+They can also develop people by viewing the skills the team already has and requires and offer training modules to keep existing employees up to speed.

 Most users consider PartnerHR easy to use, so you might have very little difficulty training and managing new hires and volunteers.

 - The PartnerHR self-service allows employees and volunteers to request time off and see what skills they need to acquire for the onboarding process.